 Check out the official Mount Rainier website for Alerts, Weather, and road conditions.

-There are various campsites throughout the park but if you prefer something a little more comfortable check HERE.
+There are various campsites throughout the park, but if you prefer something a little more comfortable, check HERE.

 Other Attractions Nearby

-Once you got your fill at Reflection Lakes head over to Paradies and check out Myrtle Falls and Creek.
+Once you got your fill at Reflection Lakes head over to Paradies and checked out Myrtle Falls and Creek.
 You can also head down to the base of the mountain and explore the Nisqually River; there are lots of opportunities for a photoshoot there as well.